LQXshane/500c1face/Database/README.md

 This folder contains the following information:

-* PHP files to get the frontend and backend connected.
+* Witch101_LipsticksDB
-* Witch101_LipsticksDB: originally collected information during development process.
+>originally collected information during development process.
 All info is now on the server.
 A manual is also included to show how to upload the forementioned info onto EC2 instances.
-* backlog: desscibes some expolartotry attemps such as inspecting other makeup databases to optimize virtual makeup accuracy.
+* timecoverspider
+>a successful attempt to crawl images from time magazine website.
+We should dig deep into this and develop our own crawler for beauty products.
+* backlog
+>some other expolartory moves I made.
+* test_connection.jpg
-* test_connection.jpg: A demo to show sucessful connection between MySQL and other functionalities.
+>A demo to show sucessful connection between MySQL and other functionalities.